SIAM calls for focused action to revive growth in auto sector

 How ‘switched reluctance motors’ are being brought back, mainly to advance electric mobility

-Society of Indian Automobile Manufacturers (SIAM) and Automotive Components Manufacturers Association (ACMA) have jointly created a roadmap to achieve 15-20 per cent more localisation over the next two to five years, SIAM President Kenichi Ayukawa said at the plenary session of the 61st annual convention of SIAM.
+“We would love to see this industry growing and moving with technology.
+If the technology is going to move from ICE (internal combustion engine) to another mode, I think this industry has to move with it, otherwise, we will lose pace.
+We have gained a lot in certain industries and over the years just because we have not moved with time, we have lost those opportunities, we could not achieve what we should have achieved,” he said at 61st Annual Convention of Society of Indian Automobile Manufacturers (SIAM), here on Wednesday.

-For a long-term regulatory roadmap, SIAM has prepared an ‘approach paper’ to cover all aspects and provide clarity on future investments, he said.
+Meanwhile, the automobile industry wants a focused action through some key enablers to overcome the immediate and short-term challenges and bring back the industry on the growth track.
+Speaking at the plenary session, Kenichi Ayukawa, President of the apex industry body, said that SIAM and the Automotive Components Manufacturers Association (ACMA) have together worked out a ‘Localisation Roadmap’ with a target of about 15-20 per cent further localisation in next two-five years.

-The automobile industry feels that focused action is required through key enablers to overcome short-term challenges to put the industry back on the growth path.
+For a long-term regulatory roadmap, SIAM has prepared an approach paper that takes care of all aspects and gives clarity on future investments, he said.

-“Currently, Indian automobile industry is facing many immediate and medium-term challenges, and some of the immediate short-term concerns are pandemic-related uncertainties and health of our people, global shortage of semi-conductors, rising commodity prices, upcoming fuel-efficiency and BS6 phase-2 regulations, shortage of shipping containers, and import restrictions,” Ayukawa said.
+“Currently, the Indian automobile industry is facing many immediate and medium-term challenges and some of the immediate short-term concerns for the industry are pandemic related uncertainties and health of our people, global shortage of semi-conductors, rising commodity prices, upcoming fuel-efficiency and BS-VI phase-2 regulations, shortage of shipping containers, and import restrictions,” Ayukawa said.

-At the same time, the challenges for the medium term include ensuring a sustained demand, affordability for customers, localisation, preparing for long-term regulations, and new powertrain technologies.
+At the same time, there are some challenges and focus areas for the medium term that include ensuring a sustained demand, affordability for customers, localisation, preparing for long-term regulations, and new powertrain technologies.

-He said even before Covid started, the Indian automobile industry faced a deep structural slowdown in all four segments — passenger vehicle, two-wheeler, commercial vehicle and three-wheeler.
+He said even before Covid started, the Indian automobile industry was facing a deep structural slowdown in all four segments — passenger vehicle, two-wheeler, commercial vehicle and three-wheeler.

-“The long-term growth rate has come down drastically in the past five to 10 years even before Covid started, and Covid has further caused negative growth for the industry.
-It has pushed industry volume back by many years,” he said.
+“The long-term growth rate has come down drastically in the past five-10 years even before Covid started and, Covid has further caused negative growth for the industry.
+It has pushed industry volumes back by many years,” he said.

 How ‘switched reluctance motors’ are being brought back, mainly to advance electric mobility